thiagoguarino/trybe-project32-inventory-report/README.md

   <details>
   <summary><strong>How To Execute the App</strong></summary>

   After implementing the bonus task, the app must be executable from command line.
 The command to be executed is `inventory_report`.
-To work correctly you must install the module on your own environment as a pip package: `pip install inventory_report`
+You must install the module on your own environment as a pip package: `pip install inventory_report`

-  Now you can call the command `inventory_report` passing the arguments: `inventory_report argument1 argument2`
+  Now you call the command `inventory_report` passing the arguments: `inventory_report argument1 argument2`

   argument1 should receive the file path of the file to be imported. the file can be a csv, json or xml.